ScottLogic/blog/_posts/2026-02-14-noJS-3-flappy-bird.md

 image: garora/assets/noJs3/bird.svg
 ---

 Previously, I created a [calculator](https://blog.scottlogic.com/2022/01/20/noJS-making-a-calculator-in-pure-css-html.html) and [tic-tac-toe](https://blog.scottlogic.com/2024/05/17/noJS-2-stochastic-boogaloo.html) with a "random" computer player, both entirely in CSS.
 I also once made a game of Flappy Bird in [D3](https://d3js.org/), however, not in any way that warranted a blog post.
 Recently, a colleague misremembered these as "Flappy Bird in CSS".
 The thought was amusing.
 I knew it would be technically possible with the use of animated radio buttons for every single possible state, but that didn't feel interesting.
 Over the next few weeks, I didn't actively pursue the idea but kept getting thoughts in the back of my mind about how different aspects could be achieved.
-Finally I was forced to sit down and make it, you can play around with it [here](https://quarknerd.github.io/noJS/flappybird/).
+Eventually, I was forced to sit down and make it, you can play around with it [here](https://quarknerd.github.io/noJS/flappybird/).
 In this <del>cry for help</del> blog post, I explain how I made it.

 ## Rules